adambrosio/homework-2/README.md

 -Added image to home page next to bio
     -Added random link to the image
--Used one of Bootstrap's forms components to create the user input fields for entering one's contact information
+-Used one of Bootstrap's forms components to create the user input fields for entering one's contact information -Added bootstrap cards to portfolio page to represent future projects